sekl/bolt-rssaggregator/readme.md

 	+ showDesc: Show the full description, default: false
 	+ showDate: Show the date, default: false
 	+ descCutoff: Number of characters to display in the description, default: 100
+	+ defaultCacheMaxAge: The time a cached feed stays valid in minutes, default: 15

 Customization
 =======================